 The PURSUE portal released 162 files.
 No smoking gun.
 A second batch is projected.
 The McCasland disappearance preceded the PURSUE launch by approximately ten weeks — a timeline that has drawn comment but no official acknowledgement.

-Anthony Chavez.
 Steven Garcia.
 Monica Reza.
 Still unaccounted for.
-No confirmed developments in any of those cases since this series was first compiled.
+No confirmed developments in either case since this series was first compiled.

 The cause and manner of death have not yet been determined.
 The findings are part of an extensive investigation, which remains active and ongoing. — New Mexico State Police statement on Melissa Casias, June 2026

-Read the full series.
+Read the full profiles above.
 Check the primary sources.
 The documents, law enforcement statements, congressional records, and PURSUE files are all publicly available.
 Form your own view.

 ◆ Source Note ◆

 No official connections have been established between these cases.
-This update records documented facts from verified sources.
+This record documents verified facts and identifies claims as claims.
 What you do with it is your choice.